LopyMine/Mossy/README.md

 After you can reload gradle and check all updates.

+Also don't forgot to add your dependency in `build.gradle` with this value

 ## About Mixins and AWs

 After reloading gradle, in your `resources` folder you will find `mixins` and `aws` folders.
-In them you will find generated mixins and AWs for each minecraft version.
+In them, you will find generated mixins and AWs for each minecraft version.
 What version they are for is indicated in their name.

 You might be surprised that all mixins have a `.json5` extension instead of `.json`.
 This is needed to support comments which are needed for the [Stonecutter](https://stonecutter.kikugie.dev/) plugin.
 In build all mixins will be converted to `.json` by [j52j](https://github.com/kikugie/j52j).